HONEY WITH A PURPOSE

 HoneyRock Farm provides internships to young adults for the purpose of teaching basic job skills to help prepare young people for productive employment.
-Much of the proceeds of our efforts go to support our mission to Middle School and High School teens in Ithaca, NY.
+Much of the proceeds of our efforts go to support our purpose of teaching young people employment skills, providing work experience for future job applications, and showing how nature is connected to the food we eat.
 Through our outreach and support, we touch the lives of the youth of our community, helping them to understand that they are loved and they are valued.

 THE KEEPERS - THE BEES - THE BLESSING

 It's a Family Affair!